Prgrmman/vim-config/README.md

 ## Install
 To install, simply run the following
 `git clone https://github.com/Prgrmman/vim-config.git &&  cd vim-config && ./install`
+There is now an offline option.
+To install vim-config without an internet connection, give `--offline` as an argument to the install script

 ## Features
 I use the wonderful vim-plug (https://github.com/junegunn/vim-plug) for my plugin manager